The truth about whether you can be fired for expressing your political views at work

-As Matt Weinberger previously reported for Business Insider, Maloney wrote: “While demeaning, insulting and ridiculing minorities, immigrants and the physically/mentally disabled worked for Mr. Trump, I want to be clear that this behaviour — and these views, have no place at GrubHub.
-Had he worked here, many of his comments would have resulted in his immediate termination.”
+Inauguration Day may be upon us, but proceed with caution before making your political views known in the office.

-The CEO followed up the email with a press release clarifying his views, noting that he “intended to advocate for inclusion and tolerance” not “ask for anyone to resign if they voted for Trump.”
+It’s actually not illegal in the United States for bosses to terminate employees based on speech.

-While some might have interpreted Maloney’s initial email differently than how it was meant, it’s actually not illegal in the United States for bosses to suggest that their employees vote for a particular candidate, or to terminate employees based on speech — with several important caveats.
+But what about the First Amendment?
+Well, as Sydney Ember at the New York Times reported in 2016, the Bill of Rights won’t protect workers in the private sector from being fired over speech in or outside the workplace — it only prevents the government infringing upon your speech, according to the blog of the law firm Parks, Chesin, and Walbert.

-This all started with the Supreme Court’s 2010 Citizens United decision, which allowed companies to endorse and campaign for political candidates.
+That doesn’t mean that your manager is necessarily held to the same standards.
+The Supreme Court’s 2010 Citizens United decision allowed companies to endorse and campaign for political candidates.
 This means that, in most cases, your boss can send out a mass email encouraging you to support a certain politician, according to Steven Greenhouse writing for The New York Times.
 However, as CBS News reports, states like Kentucky, Ohio, Pennsylvania, and West Virginia ban “businesses from posting notices saying that they will be shut down if a particular candidate is victorious at the ballot box.”

 Note that your boss can try to influence your vote, but they cannot ultimately force you to choose a certain candidate — voting is private, after all.